“I’ll be first!”

 Ah, maybe…

+Perfection equals control.
 If I can’t control whether I have to do something, then at least I can try to control how well I do it.

-- Perfection is a shield against fear.
+Perfection is a shield against fear.

-- It is a way of creating inner calm.
+It is a way of creating inner calm.

-Okay, now that I know – what can I do?
+Okay, now that I know, what can I do?

-Because simply saying “mistakes are okay” is both too little and ineffective.
+Simply saying “mistakes are okay” is ineffective.

 I can name it

-(Logic, the premium currency.)
+(Logic is the premium currency.)

 I can redefine “mistakes”